TrePe0/diskdir-extended/README.md

-diskdir-extended
+DiskDir Extended 1.3 (2004-02-19) - plugin for Total Commander
 ================

-DiskDir Extended 1.3 (2004-02-19) - plugin for Total Commander
+The same as DiskDir - creates a list file with all selected files and directories, including subdirs - but also lists contents of archive files

-The same as DiskDir - creates a list file with all selected files and directories, including subdirs - but also lists contents of archive files ARJ, ACE, CAB, JAR, RAR, ZIP, TAR, TGZ (TAR.GZ), TBZ (TBZ2, TAR.BZ, TAR.BZ2).
+ARJ, ACE, CAB, JAR, RAR, ZIP, TAR, TGZ (TAR.GZ), TBZ (TBZ2, TAR.BZ, TAR.BZ2).
 Format is fully compatible with DiskDir, i.e. this plugin can display DiskDir files, as well as DiskDir can display this plugin's files.
 You can choose which archive types to list.